The Acceleration Fund

 The application process

-This is a two-stage process.
+This was a two-stage process.

-Stage one: Selection of Lead Organisations with an existing project or service to ‘accelerate’
+Stage One: Selection of Lead Organisations with an existing project or service to ‘accelerate’

-Stage two: Team formation and joint funding application
+Stage Two: Team formation and joint funding application

-How will applications be assessed?
+How are applications assessed?

-Applications will be assessed based on the following criteria:
+Applications are assessed based on the following criteria:

 • The track record and success of the Lead Organisation in delivering the project/service.